ArchCast/graphite-postgres-connections/README.md

 gr-pg-cx.py 'hangs':

+* Control-C to exit and examine the error output for possible clues.
 * Ensure all Postgres servers are accessible via NRPE.
 * Ensure all Postgres servers have check_postgres Nagios plugin installed and nrpe.cfg is properly configured.
 * Ensure all Postgres servers are configured properly.